EN

 What is bonesetting?

 Bonesetting is a traditional healing method in which joints are mobilized or manipulated, i.e. their mobility is improved.
-Several types of bonesetting also involve the mobilization of soft tissues.
-According to the World Health Organization, it is characteristic of traditional medicine that it is based on the tradition of the country in which it is practised.
-This is what distinguishes it from complementary medicine, which is not part of the country's own tradition.
-Complementary therapies include, for example, osteopathy and chiropractic, in which mobilizations are in part the same as in bonesetting.
+Several types of bonesetting also involve mobilization of soft tissues.
+According to the World Health Organization, what characterises traditional medicine is that it is based on the tradition of the country in which it is practised.
+This distinguishes it from complementary medicine, which is not part of the country's own tradition.
+Complementary therapies include, for example, osteopathy and chiropractic, in which partly the same mobilizations are performed as in bonesetting.

-Bonesetting used to be more popular than conventional medical treatment for musculoskeletal problems in many countries, because it was cheaper, more available and often more successful.
-As conventional medical treatments became more available and successful, bonesetting disappeared from many countries.
+Bonesetting used to be more popular than mainstream medical treatment for musculoskeletal problems in many countries because it was cheaper, more readily available and often more successful.
+As conventional medical treatments became more readily available and successful, bonesetting disappeared from many countries.
 But bonesetting itself has also evolved with the times.
-Current training courses also include knowledge of the anatomy of the musculoskeletal system and contraindications to treatment.
-That is why bonesetting is nowadays as safe as, for example, massage.
-The results of the treatments are also generally good.
-Clinical studies have shown that bonesetting can help with chronic low back pain and neck pain just as well or even better than physiotherapy and massage.
+Today’s bonesetting training includes knowledge of musculoskeletal anatomy and contraindications against treatment.
+Therefore, bonesetting is nowadays as safe as massage, for example.
+The results of treatments are also generally good.
+Studies have shown that bonesetting for chronic low back pain and neck pain helps just as well or even better than physiotherapy and massage.

 Scientific basis

 Originally, bonesetting had no scientific basis.
 But in the 19th century, the American physician Andrew Taylor Still developed osteopathy from bonesetting.
-Chiropractic also stems from the the bonesetting of the 19th century.
+Chiropractic medicine also originated from the the bonesetting of the 19th century.
 Thanks to osteopathy and chiropractic, we now have a good understanding of how the techniques of bonesetting work.
-In the 21st century, research into the fascia has gained tremendous momentum.
-It has discovered mechanisms by which gentle formsof manual therapy, such as Kalevala bonesetting, affect the body.
-As late as the last century, it was generally believed that manual techniques mainly worked by stretching the tough fibres in, for example, muscles and fascia, which requires a lot of force.
-Today we know that all contractile fibres in muscles, fascia and connective tissue are ultimately controlled by the brain.
-For these fibres to relax, we need to send a message to the brain via the nervous system that relaxation is possible without danger.
-Instead of forcing the tissue to do something, we enter into a conversation with it, so to speak.
+In the 21st century, research on fascia has gained momentum.
+In it, mechanisms have been discovered through which gentle types of manual therapy, such as Kalevala bonesetting, affect the body.
+As recently as the last century, it was generally believed that the action of manual techniques relied mainly on stretching the tough fibres in muscles and fascia, for example, which requires a lot of force.
+Today, we know that all contractile fibres in muscles, fascia and connective tissue are ultimately controlled by the brain.
+In order for these fibres to relax, we need to send a message to the brain via the nervous system that relaxation is possible without danger.
+Instead of forcing the tissue to do something, we enter into a conversation with the tissue, so to speak.

 My approach to bonesetting